Jaseer9656-top/iquidity-signature-eurus/README.md

-# Liquidity Signature AI – EURUSD
+# Liquidity Signature AI

-This project is an AI trading bot focused on detecting liquidity signatures in EURUSD with 1% risk per trade.
+An AI-based trading system that detects liquidity signatures in EUR/USD and executes trades with **1% risk per trade**.
+The system is built to be modular, scalable, and fully testable.

+---

-## Project Goals
+## 📂 Project Structure
-- Detect liquidity sweeps and stop hunts
-- Manage trades with 1% risk per position
-- Focus on EURUSD pair
-- Build a foundation for AI-powered execution